 SUNMI's New Brand Film Redefines the Value of Time

-SHANGHAI, April 21, 2022 /CNW/ -- SUNMI, the Chinese loT technology company, officially released the Brand Film Section 3 globally.
+SHANGHAI, April 22, 2022 /PRNewswire/ -- SUNMI, the Chinese loT technology company, officially released the Brand Film Section 3 globally.
 After "Priceless" and "Change," Thanonchai Sornsriwichai, the famous Thai director, cooperated with SUNMI again.
 Together with nearly a hundred ecosystem partners worldwide, SUNMI presented the new brand film TIME to reflect on the value of time and the meaning of connection.

 This short film evolves into six stories centered around time.